AbdullahNaveed/Spell-Corrector-For-Roman-Urdu/README.md

 The goal of this project was to implement spell corrector for Roman Urdu, using Noisy Channel based on Bayes Theorem.

-* Data is not uploaded due to upload size limit!
+* Training Data is not uploaded!

 Files include: